pbpersson/blank/posts/test-post.md

 ---
-title: Test Post Number Two
+title: Test Post Number Three
 ---
 Some test text

-This is post number two
+This is post number three